Handheld CB radios.

 Ease to forget to pack in the van, (at home and away).

-They take up more storage space in the van than a fixed one.
+They take up more of the limited & valuable storage space than a fixed one.

 Other related or affected items.